YogeshPMagi/Level-shifter-Design_Analysis/README.md

 ### 1.1 Xschem
 ![image](https://user-images.githubusercontent.com/43693407/143311382-8cd3c1c9-dd07-4179-892d-52e9cf71e5a7.png)

 [Xschem](http://repo.hu/projects/xschem/xschem_man/xschem_man.html) is a schematic capture program that allows to interactively enter an electronic circuit using a graphical and easy to use interface.
 When the schematic has been created a circuit netlist can be generated for simulation. is an open-source schematic capture tool widely used in analog and digital integrated circuit design workflows.
-In this project, Xschem is employed to create transistor-level schematics of NMOS, PMOS, and CMOS inverter circuits using the SKY130 PDK device symbols.
-It provides a flexible environment for hierarchical schematic design and seamless integration with circuit simulators such as Ngspice.
-Xschem enables accurate netlisting of schematics, which is essential for performing DC, transient, and parametric simulations.
-Its support for technology-specific symbol libraries makes it suitable for CMOS design and analysis using open-source process design kits.
  > [xschem manual](https://xschem.sourceforge.io/stefan/xschem_man/xschem_man.html)

 ### 1.2 Ngspice
 ![image](https://user-images.githubusercontent.com/49194847/138070431-d95ce371-db3b-43a1-8dbe-fa85bff53625.png)

 [Ngspice](http://ngspice.sourceforge.net/devel.html) is an open-source SPICE-based circuit simulation tool used for the analysis of analog and digital electronic circuits.
-In this project, Ngspice is utilized to perform DC, transient, and parametric simulations of NMOS, PMOS, and CMOS inverter circuits designed using the SKY130 PDK.
+In this project, Ngspice is utilized to perform DC, transient, and parametric simulations of NMOS, PMOS circuits designed using the SKY130 PDK.
 It enables the evaluation of current–voltage characteristics, voltage transfer behavior, timing parameters, and power consumption.
 Ngspice supports device-level modeling and script-based simulation control, making it well suited for extracting MOSFET parameters and analyzing inverter performance under varying operating conditions.
  > [ngspice manual](https://ngspice.sourceforge.io/docs.html)

 ### 1.3 Magic
 ![image](https://user-images.githubusercontent.com/49194847/138071384-a2c83ba4-3f9c-431a-98da-72dc2bba38e7.png)

 [Magic](http://opencircuitdesign.com/magic/) is an open-source layout editor used for physical design of integrated circuits.
-In this project, Magic is employed to create the physical layout of the CMOS inverter using design rules provided by the SKY130 PDK.
+In this project, Magic is employed to create the physical layout of the CMOS Design and Analysis of Level Shifter using design rules provided by the SKY130 PDK.
 It supports design rule checking (DRC) to ensure layout correctness and allows extraction of parasitic components from the layout.
 The extracted layout information is used for post-layout simulation, enabling evaluation of the impact of parasitic capacitances and resistances on inverter performance.
 Magic plays a key role in bridging schematic-level design and physical implementation in the CMOS design flow.
  > [magic manual](http://opencircuitdesign.com/magic/magic_docs.html)

 ### 1.4 Netgen
 ![image](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_and_pmos_using_sky130pdk/assets/57873021/215efd81-b834-4845-a390-d8c8be694ed2)

 [Netgen](http://opencircuitdesign.com/netgen/) is an open-source verification tool used for layout versus schematic (LVS) checking in integrated circuit design flows.
 In this project, Netgen is used to compare the netlist extracted from the physical layout with the netlist generated from the schematic to ensure logical equivalence between the two representations.
 This verification step confirms that the implemented layout correctly reflects the intended circuit design.
-Netgen thereby ensures design correctness before post-layout simulation and helps identify connectivity or device mismatch issues in the CMOS inverter layout.
+Netgen thereby ensures design correctness before post-layout simulation and helps identify connectivity or device mismatch issues in the CMOS Design and Analysis of Level Shifter layout.
  > [magic manual](http://opencircuitdesign.com/netgen/tutorial/tutorial.html)

 ### 1.5 SkyWater Technology